MiaTothova/story-vault/README.md

 ## The Design
 It is a children's game therefore the graphics sre very child friendly.
 Each story has its own image based on the title eg. place for "taco story" (I could not find a ASCII image for a taco), Pizza for "Pizza story",Teddy bear for "About me" and a Butterfly for "Butterflies".
+* I have imported 'Time' which has allowed me to put a time break on how fast the text apeares in terminal.
+Eg. there is a time.sleep(10) after a story which will take 10seconds before another selection for a story is possible.
+Giving the user a bit of time to read.
+Otherwise everything would apeard at the same time in the terminal.

 ## Technologies Used
 * [Gitpod](https://gitpod.io/workspaces) I used this developer to write the code for this game.